mounika-ss/Data-Analytics-projects/Sales_Analysis_using_Excel_01/README.md

 ---

 ## Project Objectives
+- To perform data extraction, cleaning, and transformation using Power Query.
+- To create relationships and data models using Power Pivot.
-- Analyze sales performance, revenue trends, and customer purchasing behavior.
+- To analyze sales performance and customer behavior.
-- Identify top-performing products, categories, and cities.
-- Evaluate order and delivery patterns to improve operational efficiency.
-- Create an interactive dashboard summarizing business insights.
+- To calculate key performance metrics such as total revenue, average spend, and delivery time.
+- To visualize business insights using Excel dashboards.

 ---